mlinproduction/mlinproduction.github.io/index.md

 - Best practices

 In these lessons, we are going to introduce and use technologies such as [Git](https://git-scm.com/), [Google Cloud Platform](https://cloud.google.com/), [Luigi](https://luigi.readthedocs.io/en/stable/), [Docker](https://www.docker.com/), [Keras](https://keras.io/), [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving), ...

+# Who is it for?

+Data Scientists with limited development experience who want to:
+- Become more independent from SW developers
+- Become better data scientists by becoming better SW engineers
+- Understand methodologies and processes to develop models at scale
+- Adopt techniques and processes to better work in multidisciplinary teams

 # Teachers